aws-samples/5g-observability-workshop-using-amazon-sagemaker/README.md

 Welcome to our workshop!
 This is a comprehensive guide to help you understand the Machine Learning (ML) use case and get started with the workshop modules.

+For step-by-step instructions, please visit AWS Workshop Studio: [Link TBD]

 ---

 ## Introduction to the Use Case

-5G network slicing enables operators to create multiple independent logical networks for supporting different services over a common infrastructure.
-Each slice consists of a collection of virtual functions for a core network (CN) and a radio access network (RAN), and is customized to address the need of specific applications and services.
-5G observability refers to the ability to monitor and analyze the performance of 5G networks.
-Due to the virtualization nature of network slicing, 5G observability is essential to assure and automate thousands of network slices in real-time.

-5G accessibility is a crucial KPI of 5G networks that has a significant impact on both user experience and customer loyalty.
-5G accessibility depends on systems related to 5G radio parameters, random access control, paging control, and admission control.
-By monitoring the parameters of the above systems, we can predict anomalies in 5G accessibility.
-This will allow the operators to proactively perform maintenance and prevent potential issues that may lead to customer dissatisfaction and service churn.
+5G is transforming the way services are delivered to the end user.
+This calls for radically different approaches to network performance assurance.
+To support high speed connectivity to 5G-enabled devices available in the market today, NSA mode makes the most sense.
+5G non-standalone (NSA) is a solution for 5G networks where the network is supported by the existing 4G infrastructure.
+This allows operators to leverage their existing network assets rather than deploy a completely new end-to-end 5G network.

+5G non-standalone uses a 4G LTE core with a 5G RAN (radio access network).
+User equipment's (UEs) have dual connectivity between LTE and 5G.
+The inability to connect to 5G is represented by the abnormal release of the connection with 5G sgNB.
+This can lead to poor user experience.
+In this workshop, we use abnormal release rate from sample NSA 5G RAN dataset to determine such drops as anomalies and train a classification model to detect connectivity drops under known network utilization, contention rates, accessibility, health index and throughput parameters.
+This usecase is part of 5G performance assurance to detect possible loss in connectivity to 5G radio based on SLAs.

-In this workshop, we use a dataset monitored at different cell towers to build a machine learning model for predicting anomalies in 5G accessibility.
+In this workshop, we use a 5G NSA RAN dataset monitored at different cell towers to build a machine learning model for detect anomalies resulting from connectivity loss.
 The dataset includes a wide set of features.
 Here, we explain the associated terminology in the feature set:

 |Abbreviation|Stands for|Description|
 |:----|:----|:----|